astronomer/airflow-guides/guides/connections.md

 ENV AIRFLOW_CONN_MY_CONN_ID='my-conn-type://login:password@host:port/schema?param1=val1&param2=val2'
 ```

-Starting in Airflow version 2.3.0+ connections can be provided as a JSON (in this example defined from `.env`).
+In Airflow 2.3+, connections can alternatively be provided as a JSON (in this example defined from `.env`).

 ```text
 AIRFLOW_CONN_MY_CONN_ID='{